 Across an unspecified number of sites, the average performance was hospitals attesting to having met 7 out of the 8 domains of optimal care for older patients.
-This does not indicate much room for improvement; however, the measure developer noted that sites participating in testing may not be representative of all hospitals.
+This does not indicate much room for improvement; however, without knowing more about the sites that provided this data, it is hard to interpret this information.